Brand Name: Tambocor

 - National Heart, Lung, and Blood Institute (NHLBI) Cardiac Arrhythmia Suppression Trial (CAST): Excessive mortality or nonfatal cardiac arrest (7.7%) shown with encainide or flecainide, compared with placebo (3%)

-- Average duration of treatment with encainide or flecainide was 10 months
+- The average duration of treatment with encainide or flecainide was 10 months

 - Applicability of results to other populations is uncertain